duncancmt/fu/README.md

   * Upper bound: exactly compute the specified amount minus the tax, round it up

-"Normal" reflection tokens do not have these properties, and the author adopted them primarily to demonstrate mastery of the required numerical programming techniques.
+"Normal" reflection tokens do not have these properties, and the author adopted these restrictions primarily to demonstrate mastery of the required numerical programming techniques.

 # Implementation